ConferenceCarbonTracker/CarbonFootprintEGU/README.md

-# Travel carbon footprint of EGU General Assembly 2019
+# Travel carbon footprint of the EGU General Assembly 2019
-> *How much carbon dioxide does travelling to the annual EGU General Assembly emit and how it can be reduced to less than 5% of current emissions in short time.*
+*How much carbon dioxide does travelling to the annual EGU General Assembly emit and how it can be reduced to less than 5% of current emissions in short time.*

 **Milan Klöwer**\
 Atmospheric, Oceanic and Planetary Physics, University of Oxford\